bat-ura/bat-ura/README.md

 Hello, I’m interested in Rust and Powershell :blush:
-- The theory: "This GitHub will be the place where I can carry my Obsidian notes with me, so I’ll probably keep it private"
+- The theory: "This GitHub will be the place where I can carry my Obsidian notes with me, so I’ll probably keep it private".
 - The reality: "Who knows".

 <!---